 Working irregular hours and days

-Last week I interviewed Christine.
-She works as a Customer Service agent at Brussels Airport.
+Christine works as a Customer Service Agent at Brussels Airport.
 She was particularly interested in monitoring with Mindstretch because she felt that working irregular hours – from early morning (as early as 3AM) till late afternoon – takes its toll, both mentally and physically.

 Although most nights involve intermittent waking up, she was surprised to see her nights showing “green” on her Mindstretch app.
-“The only occasions in which I have an orange peak, is when I’ve woken up during a nightmare.”
+“The only occasions in which I have an orange peak, is when I’ve woken up during a nightmare” she said.

 As she does not go to work every day, she noticed quite some differences between work-day mornings and stay-at-home mornings: “When I get ready for work, I take my time and thus find it very relaxing not having anything stressful on my mind.
 Both getting ready and commuting to work are consistently green zones for me.”

 As much as I enjoy chatting and learning with my fellow students, the concentration and cognitive effort are translated in orange peaks throughout the day.

 Christine – Customer Service Brussels Airport

 When she stays at home, her recovery levels are much lower.
 “I mostly experience stressful feelings when I’m at home doing chores… cleaning, cooking, shopping for groceries, etc. Those things do not make me feel relaxed at all and I tend to hurry more because I want to get them done as soon as possible.
 I was not surprised to see that these tasks take a lot of mental effort.”
 Adding to that, she told me about her weekly online Spanish classes.
 As much as she enjoys chatting and learning with her fellow students, the concentration and cognitive effort are translated in orange peaks throughout the day.